simaoneves/chess_openings/README.md

 ==========================
 Ruby gem that where you can manipulate, search for and get information from chess openings.

+Search, manipulate and get information on chess openings
 ## Features:
 - Get opening from PGN file
 - Get opening from PGN string